tkenning/dev.na.bambora.com/source/docs/guides/android_pay/index.md

 # Android Pay

-**Our Android Pay is currently in a closed Beta trial period.
-Contact your account manager if you would like early access.**
+**Android Pay for Bambora is currently in closed Beta.
+Contact your Account Manager for early access.**

 [https://grow.na.bambora.com/android-pay-beta](https://grow.na.bambora.com/android-pay-beta)

 ## About Android Pay

-Our Payments API allows your mobile apps and online stores to accept payments using an Android device or from a desktop with the Google Chome web browser.
+Our Payments API allows your mobile app and online store to accept payments through Android devices or from a desktop using Google Chome.

-When your customers use Android Pay, actual credit or debit card numbers are not sent with the payment.
-Instead a virtual account number is used to represent account info – so customer card details stay safe and secure.
+When your customers use Android Pay, a virtual account number is used to represent their payment.
+No card details are sent with the transaction, keeping them safe and secure.

-All of the directions and code samples to enable Android Pay in your app are available through Google documentation.
-Visit [Android Pay](https://www.android.com/pay/) to go over the basics of Android Pay.
-[Android Pay for Developers](https://developers.google.com/android-pay/) has instructions on how to enable Android Pay and on how to create Android Pay payment tokens.

-## Getting Started
+## Getting started

 If this is your first time implementing our APIs we recommend reviewing our [Reference guide](/docs/references/payment_APIs/), to get familiar with Bambora's Payment APIs.